 Other uses for Starpoints

-There are also other interesting ways for you to spend your points.
+There are also other exciting ways for you to spend your points.
 One of those is the Marriott Bonvoy Moments program.
-Some of the events they offer a set price are:
+There aren’t many moments available right now, but in the past they have offered dinners, concerts and sporting event tickets, often from a VIP suite.

 For an ongoing basis, this card has a $450 annual fee.
 Earning the $300 credit at Marriott hotels is really easy as all you need to do is to pay for a room with your card.
 In fact, I used part of the credit when staying at a hotel I paid for with points.
 When staying at the Renaissance St. Pancras, I charged our dinner at The Booking Office and drinks at George’s Bar to our room.
 Shortly after our stay, we received a statement card for the charges.
 If I’m able to use the 50,000 point voucher at a hotel which costs more than $150 for the night, I’m going to be ahead with this card.
 If I’m able to use the card for the resort credit, I’d be making money on the card.